bxljoy/twitter-blocking-assistant/README.md

 # twitter-blocking-assistant
+- This is a Google Chrome Extension

+# features
 - Blocking all the twitter(X) accounts of follower list.
 - Blocking all the twitter(X) accounts of like list for a single tweet.